kevon217/ecom-assistant/data/README.md

 # Data Directory

-This directory contains all initial (and more to follow) data and analysis outputs for the ecom-assistant project.
+This directory contains all initial data and analysis outputs for the ecom-assistant project.
+See cleaner/ for more recent pipeline details.

 ## Directory Structure